 Home base for Horsepower Farm and SMA’s Horsemasters program, the barn is one of the most important buildings at camp.
 Aside from hosting evening meetings and activities, the barn is also home to the Bike Shed and the Climbing Shack, where some of our most awesome adventure gear is kept!
 Downstairs, the stables provide a wonderful home for our horses.
 Upstairs, campers can explore their creative sides in the well-stocked Art Studio.

 A short walk down the road from SMA is a climbing area called Donation Rocks, which every camper will pass on the way to camp!
 Donation Rocks consists of three main climbing walls (with additional smaller walls) owned by Stone Mountain Adventures.
 The 30-50ft sandstone cliffs are mostly top roped with very easy top side access.
 There are 70+ established routes at Donation Rocks with the potential for more with some imagination.
-At Donation Rocks you will find ample crack climbing, friction face climbing, off-width cracks among others.
-The Donation rock climbing crag is rich with rock climbing history and lore and has been a popular destination for climbers from around the region and the country as well as with outdoor groups for many decades.
+At Donation Rocks you will find ample crack climbing, friction face climbing, off-width cracks, and much more.
+The Donation rock climbing crag is rich with climbing history and lore, and it has been a popular destination for climbers and outdoor groups from around the country for many decades.

 In the forests around camp lies Director Jud’s most ambitious project to date.
 Summer after summer, campers and counselors alike love to ride the official SMA bike trail, which features rollers, moguls, banked turns, jumps, and more!
 Campers even get the chance each summer to help build out the trail as part of SMA’s service initiatives.